chippiearnold/MinesweeperWPF/README.md

 I might add some graphics at some point.

 I use the WPF Extended toolkit for the integerUpDown controls for configuring Rows, Columns and No. Mines.
-Microsoft Practices PRISM framework used primarily for INOtifyPropertyChangeed implementation BindableBase.
+Microsoft Practices PRISM framework used primarily for INotifyPropertyChangeed implementation BindableBase.
 These are both nuget packages which will hopefully restore by themselves.

 Feel free to use this as you want!